Best daily deals

 We mainly used this with PC, but the headset’s main platforms are Xbox Series S/X and Xbox One.

-Gaming with the Razer Kaira Wireless is largely the same experience as with the Razer Kaira Pro, which is to say: pretty good.
+Gaming with the Razer Kaira Wireless is largely the same experience as with the Razer Kaira Pro, which is, to say, pretty good.
 It’s comfortable and lightweight enough for long sessions.
-On Xbox and PC the headset supports Windows Sonic surround sound, which isn’t the most intense surround sound standard, but it gets the job done.
+On Xbox and PC, the headset supports Windows Sonic surround sound, which isn’t the most intense surround sound standard, but it gets the job done.

-Getting access to an Xbox Series X/S is still rather difficult, so we did all our in-game testing on PC using an Xbox Wireless adapter.
-The Wireless adapter always makes headsets behave a little oddly (Windows typically only recognizes them as Xbox controller audio inputs, after all), but even then the Razer Kaira Wireless performed well.
+Getting access to an Xbox Series X/S is still rather difficult, so we did all our in-game testing on a PC using an Xbox Wireless adapter.
+The Wireless adapter always makes headsets behave a little oddly (Windows typically only recognizes them as Xbox controller audio inputs, after all), but even then, the Razer Kaira Wireless performed well.
 The headset handled the cluttered mix of in-game and orchestral sound in Final Fantasy XIV well, as well as the hectic sounds of the battlefield in the newly re-released Halo 4.

 Does the Razer Kaira Wireless block out noise?

 The Razer Kaira Wireless hardly competes with the best on the market, but it offers above-average isolation for a gaming headset.
 This won’t do much in very noisy environments like a cafe, but given it lacks the Bluetooth connectivity of its Pro sibling, that’s not really an issue.
-You shouldn’t run into any issue hearing things over the typical sounds of the home, but you’re probably not going to miss any doorbells, either.
+You shouldn’t run into any issues hearing things over the typical sounds of the home, but you’re probably not going to miss any doorbells, either.

 How does the Razer Kaira Wireless sound?